braksator/minson/README.md

 | **BSON**            	| 361                   	| 361                    	|
 | **MINSON**          	| 151                    	| 202                    	|

-The test data used here is the input object from the test "should encode and decode" in this package.
-With a well designed template and input data the results for Minson will be even better.
+<small>The test data used here is the input object from the test "should encode
+and decode" in this package.
+With a well designed template and input data the results for Minson will be even better.</small>

 ## Installation